shalbert94/lehr-aws-management/README.md

 4. opensource-shiny-server-installation = Setup Shiny Server on AWS instance

-Load balanced directory upload (where to fit crontab + chmod?)
+Load balanced directory upload (fit crontab + chmod into desktop-shiny-server-file-transfer)

 5. desktop-to-shiny-server-file-transfer = Transfer an application's directory (entire folder) from a desktop to the Shiny Server